5 Possible Reasons for Aircon Water Leakage

-This morning we received a phone call from a customer asking how she could stop her aircon leaking water.
+This morning we received a phone call from a customer asking how she could stop her aircon from leaking water.
+She couldn't find out the reason for her aircon water leakage.
 Although the question is seemingly simple, there is no one solution to it.
 The dehumidifying process of the air conditioner causes some condensation, but pooling or leaking water is an issue of concern.

-Let us highlight the five possible reasons you should check for to stop water leakage.
+Let us highlight the five possible reasons for aircon water leakage:

 Clogged drain line